Risks Related to Advantest's Business

 Advantest formulates a succession plan of CEOs and other personnel by the Board of Directors, which plays a central role in formulating plans, after the Nomination and Compensation Committee deliberating.
 However, if the succession plan is not developed or does not work, management stability and sustainability may not be ensured.

-To reduce the risk, Advantest recognizes the importance of succession planning, the Nomination and Compensation Committee is deliberating (1) required human resource requirements, (2) selection of candidates, (3) development of candidates over time, (4) identification of candidates by Nomination and Compensation Committee members and (5) selection of candidates.
+To reduce this risk, Advantest recognizes the importance of succession planning, the Nomination and Compensation Committee is deliberating (1) required human resource requirements, (2) selection of candidates, (3) development of candidates over time, (4) evaluation of candidates by Nomination and Compensation Committee members and (5) selection of candidates.

 Advantest's dependence on a sole source or a limited number of suppliers for its components and parts may prevent it from delivering its products on a timely basis or its failure to meet the demand for its products upon a sudden expansion of the markets may adversely affect its future market share and financial results